 As you head west out of Tucumcari on old Route 66, the highway parallels the railroad through a combination of cultivated fields and prairies filled with yucca and bunchgrass.
 Sandstone outcroppings and rock ridges can be glimpsed among the cattle grazing in the pastures.
-Also along this stretch onwards to Santa Rosa are several old ghost towns on both sides of the highway including Montoya, Newkirk, and Cuervo.
+Also along this stretch onwards to Santa Rosa are several old ghost towns on both sides of the highway, including Montoya, Newkirk, and Cuervo.

-Some 22 miles later you will reach the defunct village of Montoya, straddling both sides of old Highway 66.
-As you near the ghost town of Montoya you will pass by an old cemetery on the south side of the road.
+Some 22 miles later, you will reach the defunct village of Montoya, straddling both sides of old Highway 66.
+As you near the ghost town of Montoya, you will pass by an old cemetery on the south side of the road.

 Growing slowly, the town sprouted several new businesses when Route 66 came through.
 In the 1930’s it had a population of about 240 but had already started to fall by the mid-1940s when it only supported some 115 residents.
-However, at this time it boasted four gas stations, two restaurants, a trading post, and a few cabins to service the travelers of the Mother Road.
+However, at this time, it boasted four gas stations, two restaurants, a trading post, and a few cabins to service the travelers of the Mother Road.

 The post office, established in 1910, doubled as a gas station and a store.
 Shut down long ago, the fading relic still stands.

 Continuing along the old road, take caution as it is rough and narrow with many low spots that could quickly fill with water during seasons of rain and snow.
-Cuervo, another ghost town is just about nine miles ahead.
+Cuervo, another ghost town, is just about nine miles ahead.

-Between 1901 and 1903, the Southern Pacific pushed through Cuervo and a town was born.
+Between 1901 and 1903, the Southern Pacific pushed through Cuervo, and a town was born.
 Named after nearby Cuervo Hill, Cuervo is Spanish for “crow,” which are abundant in the area.

-When I-40 came along, parts of Cuervo were literally buried as the superhighway cut a swath through the residential section of the town.
+When I-40 came along, parts of Cuervo were buried as the superhighway cut a swath through the residential section of the town.
 Dependent upon those travelers of the Mother Road, the town immediately began to die.
 Today the area still supports around 50 people, who primarily live on the south side of I-40 and on outlying ranches.

 From Cuervo, the old Mother Road makes its way to Santa Rosa.
-Along this 17 mile stretch, keep your eyes open for the old Frontier Museum on the south side of I-40.
-This museum complex and western-themed tourist trap was open in the early 1950s for a short time.
+Along this 17-mile stretch, keep your eyes open for the old Frontier Museum on the south side of I-40.
+This museum complex and western-themed tourist trap were open in the early 1950s for a short time.
 Here, children once rode horses, adults grabbed a beer, and the whole family sat down at the Frontier Cafe.
 Today only the faded remains, littered with debris, speak of the great old days on Route 66.